aratinau/api-platform-pagination/README.md

 ## Fourth example use QueryBuilder in CarCollectionDataProvider

-This example show how use queryBuilder in CarCollectionDataProvider and filter by color.
+This example show how use QueryBuilder and filters with CollectionExtensions in CarCollectionDataProvider.
+The collection is filtered by color from the `context` with the QueryBuilder and filtered by `name` and `isPublished` from SearchFilter in Car entity.
 The pagination is available

 ### Usage

-`/api/cars?color=color_name`
+`/api/cars?color=color_name&isPublished=true|false&page=1`

 #### Color name available